SINTEF-AppliedCompSci/MRST/README.md

 <img src="u.gif" width="500" height="400">

-*Desiccation of clayey sample in a Petri-dish under atmospheric evaporation*
+*Desiccation of a clayey sample in a Petri-dish under atmospheric evaporation*

 ## Description
 This module implements a discretization of the (three-dimensional) equations of unsaturated poroelasticity using